Lukman-01/EcoCollect/Blockend/README.md

 ## Project Description

 EcoCollect is a decentralized application designed to incentivize individuals and organizations to collect and recycle plastic waste.
 By rewarding users with tokens for their recycling efforts, EcoCollect aims to promote environmental stewardship and innovation in waste management.
-The application consists of two main smart contracts: **Recylox** and **Recycle**, which facilitate the locking of rewards and the recycling process, respectively.
+The application consists of two main smart contracts: **EcoToken** and **EcoCollect**, which facilitate the locking of rewards and the recycling process, respectively.

 ## Functionality

-- **Recylox**: This contract manages the rewards system, allowing users to lock tokens as incentives for recycling efforts.
+- **EcoToken**: This contract manages the rewards system, allowing users to lock tokens as incentives for recycling efforts.
-- **Recycle**: This contract handles the recycling process, ensuring that collected plastics are processed efficiently and transparently.
+- **EcoCollect**: This contract handles the recycling process, ensuring that collected plastics are processed efficiently and transparently.

 ## Usage

 1. **Collect Plastics**: Users can collect waste plastics in their local communities.
-2. **Lock Rewards**: Once collected, users can lock their rewards in the Recylox contract to receive tokens.
+2. **Lock Rewards**: Once collected, users can lock their rewards in the EcoToken contract to receive tokens.
-3. **Recycle**: The Recycle contract processes the collected plastics and ensures proper recycling practices are followed.
+3. **Recycle**: The EcoCollect contract processes the collected plastics and ensures proper recycling practices are followed.

 ## Installation